-Enjoy PS5 gaming the right way with the best monitors for PS5.
-Although you can technically use just about any monitor with an HDMI port with your PlayStation 5, not all of them will let you maximize this powerful gaming console's capabilities.
-And, to experience it the way it's meant to be experienced, you need a monitor that can keep up and take full advantage of its prowess.
+The best monitors for PS5 can change your gaming experience from good to great.
+Although you can technically use just about any monitor with an HDMI port with your PS5, few will let you maximise this powerful gaming console's capabilities.
+And, to experience it the way it's meant to be experienced, you need a monitor that can keep up.
+We've picked our top picks.

-The PS5 offers highly-detailed 4K gaming at a butter-smooth 120Hz refresh rate and with HDR support (read our PS5 review for all its capabilities).
-And, you need a 4K monitor with a refresh rate of 120Hz and at least one HDMI 2.1 port, as only HDMI 2.1 technology can transmit 4K resolution at 120fps frame rates.
-If you can find one withing your budget that has all of that plus HDR support, then all the better.
+But how?
+Well, all the best gaming monitor for PS5 below will have 4K resolution and 120Hz refresh rate with HDR support (read our PS5 review for all its capabilities).
+We also go for at least one HDMI 2.1 port, as only HDMI 2.1 technology can transmit 4K resolution at 120fps frame rates.
+We've tested several models and scoured reviews of all the best options, and also provide options that has HDR support as well.

-It's worth noting that if you’re ok not taking advantage of the console’s capabilities and you're on a tight budget, you can absolutely get a 1080p or a 1440p option.
 If you prefer something a bit bigger, you’ll find similarly fantastic picks for the best TVs for PS5.
-And, if haven't quite snagged one of these elusive consoles, check out our PS5 restock first.
 Still rounding out your rig?
-Maybe add one of the best PS5 controllers will help you complete your setup.
+Maybe one of the best PS5 controllers will help you complete your setup.

 The best monitors for PS5 available now